SAP/ui5-webcomponents/docs/5-development/06-deep-dive-and-best-practices.md

 </my-component>
 ```

-Here instead of having a `numbers` property of type `Integer` configured with `multiple: true`, we have a `numbers` slot, and inside this slot we pass abstract items with
-a `value` property of type `Integer`.
-This is now completely declarative, and is preferable unless the number of items is very large (in which case the
-solution with the multiple property would likely be better).
+Here instead of having a `numbers` property of validator `Integer` configured with `multiple: true`, we have a `numbers` slot, and inside this slot we pass abstract items with a `value` property of validator `Integer`.
+This is now completely declarative, and is preferable unless the number of items is very large (in which case the solution with the multiple property would likely be better).

 #### Examples